virtual-labs/exp-effect-chiral-substances-iiith/experiment/experiment-name.md

-## To determine the specific rotation of a sugar using a polarimeter
+## To understand the effect of chiral substances on plane polarized light as a function of wavelength